Slough railway station: Services

-In July 2012, the Department of Transport announced plans for the Western Rail Approach to Heathrow, a proposed new rail link that would enable direct services to run from Reading and Slough to Heathrow Airport.
-As of 2016, a route has been planned, and public consultation is under way.
-Subject to approval, Network Rail is envisaging construction will take place between 2019 and 2024.

 Service table

 Architecture

 The original Brunel-era station buildings at Slough were of timber construction and were on the south (i.e. town) side of the railway.
 Two platforms were provided, with matching buildings, each having an overall roof that covered both platform and track.
 These platforms served 'up' (London-bound) and 'down' (Bristol-bound) trains separately; a complicated arrangement of crossings between the platforms allowed the necessary train movements.

 The present station

 The station was rebuilt in 1882 in a "Second Empire" style and was designed by J E Danks.
 It is the fifth station to be built on the site.
 The buildings have survived largely intact, although some of the waiting room buildings on the island platform were demolished in the 1970s before the station was Grade II listed.

 It is a near-unique design on the Great Western Railway, only one other, much smaller, station was built with the same features.
 The most notable architectural details are the unusual scalloped roof tiles and the decorative ironwork around the top of the buildings.